Rohith1110/REInstruct_Implementation/README.md

 # Building Instruction Data from Unlabeled Corpus

-This is the Implementation for the paper "REInstruct: Building Instruction Data from Unlabeled Corpus".
+This is the Re-implementation for the paper "REInstruct: Building Instruction Data from Unlabeled Corpus".

 ![Overview](assets/overview.png)